01 of 03

 Dr. George Ablin House, 1958

-In the 1950s, what do you do when you want a famous architect to design your house?
-If you're Mildred Ablin of Bakersfield, California you write him a letter.
+In the 1950s, what do you do when you want one of the world's most famous architects to design your house?
+If you're Mildred Ablin of Bakersfield, California, it's simple.
+You write him a letter.

-Possibly to their surprise of neurosurgeon Dr. George Ablin and his wife, Wright accepted.
-The Usonian style house was designed in 1948 and completed in 1961.
+Much to the surprise of neurosurgeon Dr. George Ablin and his wife, Wright accepted.
+The Usonian style house was designed in 1958 and completed in 1961.
+It was the next to last house that Wright designed before he died in 1959.

-The 3,233-square-foot house was designed for a large family of six or seven children, as Mrs. Ablin wrote to Wright.
-It has five bedrooms, four... bathrooms, living room, dining room, kitchen with family dining bar, office, laundry room, family/play room, terrace, patio, storage building and triangular pool.
+The 3,233-square-foot house was... designed for a large family with six or seven children, as Mrs. Ablin wrote to Wright.
+It has five bedrooms, four bathrooms, living room, dining room, kitchen with family dining bar, office, laundry room, family/playroom, terrace, patio, storage building, and a triangular-shaped pool.

-Interior photographs show Wright-designed furniture and built-ins and a large, open fireplace.
+Interior photographs show Wright-designed furniture, built-ins, and a large, open fireplace.

 Many Wright houses are based on a geometric shape.
 The Ablin House is created around a diamond motif, with its angles and deep roof overhangs designed to draw in a lot of light.Continue to 2 of 3 below.